w3c/wot-cg/Tutorials/whatiswot/3-JSON/3-video-information.md

 ## Title

-What is WoT - JSON Introduction
+JSON Introduction | What is WoT

 ## Description